-Specialty: Conservation of Painted Steel Sculpture / Corrosion Control for Historic and Artistic Metal Objects
+Specialty: Conservation of Painted Outdoor Sculpture / Corrosion Control for Historic and Artistic Metal Objects

 Industry-trained industrial coatings inspector and coatings failure analyst.
 Concentrating on failure analysis and new applications of modern industrial coatings (paints) for monumental steel and other metal sculpture and valuable historic artifacts.